adamcreed/Blue-Mirror/README.md

+# Blue Mirror

+A coping tool for those with depression and anxiety, this mobile-first web application focuses on promoting mindfulness and self-motivation when life gets hard.
+Users can track moods over a long period of time as well as keep up with medications and view counselors in their local area.

-# README
+# Features

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+* SMS messaging

-* Ruby version
+* Updating moods

-* System dependencies
+* Customizing moods

+* Personal journal entries

+* Local health centers

-* Configuration
+* Crisis helplines

-* Database creation
+* Doables list

-* Database initialization
+* Mood chart

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Medication input

-* ...
+* Calendar events